leap-stc/ml4esm_workshop.github.io/Speakers.md

 </div>

 <div class="speaker">
-<h2>David Rolnick <br>(McGill University & Mila Quebec AI Institute)</h2>
+<h2>Stephan Mandt <br>(University of California, Irvine, US)</h2>

-<div class="speaker-img"><div style="background-image: url('photos/DavidRolnick.jpg')"></div></div>
+<div class="speaker-img"><div style="background-image: url('photos/StephanMandt.jpg')"></div></div>

-<p><a href="https://davidrolnick.com/">David Rolnick (he/him)</a> is an Assistant Professor and
+<p><a href="http://www.stephanmandt.com/">Stephan Mandt (he/him)</a> is an Associate Professor of Computer
-Canada CIFAR AI Chair in the School of Computer Science at McGill University and at Mila Quebec AI Institute, where his work focuses on applications of machine learning to help address climate change.
-He is a Co-founder and Chair of Climate Change AI and Scientific Co-director of Sustainability in the Digital Age.
-Dr. Rolnick received his Ph.D. in Applied Mathematics from MIT.
-He is a former NSF Mathematical Sciences Postdoctoral Research Fellow, NSF Graduate Research Fellow, and Fulbright Scholar, and was named to the MIT Technology Review’s 2021 list of “35 Innovators Under 35. </p>
+Science and Statistics at the University of California, Irvine.
+From 2016 until 2018, he was a Senior Researcher and Head of the statistical machine learning group at Disney Research in Pittsburgh and Los Angeles.
+He held previous postdoctoral positions at Columbia University and Princeton University.
+Stephan holds a Ph.D. in Theoretical Physics from the University of Cologne, where he received the German National Merit Scholarship.
+He is furthermore a recipient of the NSF CAREER Award, the UCI ICS Mid-Career Excellence in Research Award, the German Research Foundation’s Mercator Fellowship, a Kavli Fellow of the U.S. National Academy of Sciences, a member of the ELLIS Society, and a former visiting researcher at Google Brain.
+Stephan is an Action Editor of the Journal of Machine Learning Research and Transaction on Machine Learning Research and currently serves as Program Chair for AIS- TATS 2024.</p>
 </div>

 </div>